nhsuk/manage-vaccinations-in-schools/docs/aws-copilot.md

 domain.
 It's purpose is to assist with debugging Copilot environment related issues that require re-provisioning of environments from scratch.

-This is only necessary to change things like load balancer settings, SSL security policies.
+This is only necessary to change things like load balancer settings or SSL security policies.

 To deploy to it, create a new environment in the usual way, but remove the ARNs